Posted on 7 December 2025

 By breaking calculations into sections that mirror IRS logic, the template lowers the risk of miscalculating taxable income, misapplying brackets, or overlooking self-employment tax.
 This improves accuracy when filing through tax software or with an accountant.

-Who Can Use the Tax Spreadsheet Template?
+Who Uses the Tax Spreadsheet Template?

 Freelancers and Independent Contractors